List of Monster High characters: Ghoulia Yelps

 Ghoulia Yelps (vocal effects by Audu Paden in most projects, voiced by Felicia Day in the 2022 TV series, portrayed by Lilah Fitzgerald in the live-action films) is the bespectacled daughter of a zombie couple from Canada.
 She is Cleo's personal assistant and best friend.
 The smartest ghoul at Monster High, she is a shy and bookish girl with a sense of mischief.
 She can only speak in moans and groans – a physical limitation that all zombies have.

-Ghoulia has a romantic interest in Sloman "Slo Mo" Mortavitch, a tall male zombie on the chess team.
+Ghoulia has a romantic interest in Sloman "Slo Mo" Mortavitch, a zombie who plays in the chess team.
 In her free time, she is a hardcore fan of an in-universe comic book series titled "Dead Fast", and enjoys dodgeball.
 Her favorite color is red and she has a pet baby blue owl named Sir Hoots-a-Lot.

-In the 2022 reboot, Ghoulia has green skin instead of grey, no longer limps, and can speak English.
+In the 2022 reboot, Ghoulia has green skin instead of grey, no longer limps, and can speak legibly.
 She is the best gamer at Monster High as well as a skilled skateboarder.

 Although introduced as one of the six Original Ghouls, she was no longer listed among them following the 2016 film special, Welcome to Monster High.
 However, as of the 2022 reboot, she returned to being part of the main group, being released with the others during Wave 1.